mattrips/scratchPad/Protocol Conformance.md

 By contrast, a senior protocol in an inheritance relationship with a junior protocol does not have access to the methods

 #### 1.3.8 Conflicting Implementations
-With respect to a protocol requirement, it is a compile-time ambiguity error if multiple accessible implementations exist and not all such implementations belong to the same line of protocol.
+With respect to a protocol requirement, it is a compile-time ambiguity error if multiple accessible implementations exist and not all such implementations belong to the same line of protocol inheritance.
 The compiler does not attempt to resolve the ambiguity.
+&#9724; line of protocol inheritance

 ### 1.4 Interaction with Class Inheritance